MG 3 machine gun: History

-At the end of World War II the original technical drawings and data for the 7.92×57mm Mauser–chambered MG 42 were captured by the Soviets.
+At the end of World War II, the original technical drawings and data for the 7.92×57mm Mauser–chambered MG 42 were captured by the Soviets.
 These would later be taken to Czechoslovakia and Yugoslavia.
 Rheinmetall had to reverse engineer the first postwar machine guns from an original MG 42 machine gun.

 Production of the first postwar variant of the MG 42 chambered for 7.62×51mm NATO ammunition (designated the MG 1) was launched in 1958 at the Rheinmetall arms factory as requested by the Bundeswehr.
 Shortly thereafter, the machine gun was modified, receiving a chrome-lined barrel and sights properly calibrated for the new round; this model would be named the MG 1A1 (also known as the MG 42/58).

-The MG 1A2 (also known as the MG 42/59) is a further development of the MG 1A1, which had a heavier bolt (950 g for a slower 700–900 rounds per minute cyclic rate of fire, compared to 550 g), and a new friction ring buffer made suitable for using the heavier bolt.
+The MG 1A2 (also known as the MG 42/59) is a further development of the MG 1A1, which has a heavier bolt (950 g for a slower 700–900 rounds per minute cyclic rate of fire, compared to 550 g), and a new friction ring buffer made suitable for using the heavier bolt.
 The MG 1A2 added new bolt-bounce preventing bolt catches to the action to resolve the ammunition ignition timing sensitivity of the preceding variants and was adapted to use both the standard German non-disintegrating Patronengurt DM1 ammunition belt and the American M13 disintegrating belt.
 The MG 1A3 features further improvements to the muzzle device, bipod and bolt.

 Simultaneously, wartime 7.92×57mm Mauser chambered MG 42 machine guns that remained in service were converted to the standard 7.62×51mm NATO chambering and designated MG 2.

 In 1968, the MG 3 was introduced and entered production.
 Compared to the MG 1A3, the MG 3 features an improved feeding mechanism with a belt retaining pawl to hold the belt up to the gun when the top cover plate is lifted, an added anti-aircraft sight and a new ammunition box.
 MG 3s were produced for Germany and for export customers by Rheinmetall until 1979.
 The preceding non–MG 3 variant machine guns in the Bundeswehr inventory were gradually converted to the MG 3 standard.
 Some additional production of the MG 3 in Germany was carried out by Heckler & Koch.
 The MG 3 and its variants all share a high level of parts interchangeability with the original MG 42.

 MG 3s continue to be produced in Turkey and Pakistan.
 In 2019 there were plans in Germany to produce several thousand new MG 3 receivers to keep using vehicle mounted MG 3s in the low level anti-aircraft (designated MG 3A0A1) and turret mounted (designated MG 3A1A1) roles in the near future.